 Probably the most interesting government building to visit in Singapore

 Get deeper insight into how Singapore developed and modernised with this visual gallery that details past and future plans for land use in this tiny country.
+It’s a great place even for locals to learn about Singapore’s development and everyday things like public housing, infrastructure and sustainability through the years.

 Buddha Tooth Relic Temple